Cities Alliance: Practices

 The basic practices of the Cities Alliance were outlined in their 2003 annual report, calling for "an attack on urban poverty by focusing on two areas: city development strategy (CDS), and citywide and nationwide squatter settlement upgrading".
 This has since expanded to include other modalities but still forms the bedrock of Cities Alliance, which focuses on "the city and its region rather than on sectors", making it relatively unusual.

-City Development Strategies (CDS)
+City Development Strategies

-City Development Strategies are positioned "as a mechanism to create a shared vision of the city's future among all stakeholders".
+City Development Strategies (CDS) are positioned "as a mechanism to create a shared vision of the city's future among all stakeholders".
 They are "based on an assessment of each city's economic growth prospects and are aimed at enhancing its competitiveness" and focus on "improved urban governance, fiscal responsibility and the establishment for clear priorities for action and investment".
 One prominent example of a Cities Alliance CDS programme can be found in the Philippines.
 In 1999, the "World Bank/Japan, concurrent with UNDP/ UN-HABITAT" supported the development of CDS in three cities.
 Subsequently, "the Municipal League of the Philippines" expanded the project "to many more cities than initially included", due to the CDS’ capacity to aid leaders in understanding "the economic development of the city" and removing "constraints to its efficient functioning" to raise living standards of its citizens.